bochuxt/scalable-microservices-kubernetes/README.md

 # Scalable Microservices with Kubernetes

-This is course code for the [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615) course.
+This is course code for the month-long [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615) course, taught by Google.

 ![Kubernetes Banner](https://codefresh.io/wp-content/uploads/2017/02/Intro-to-Kubernetes-blog-b-2.png)